AIG Program Standards and Related Legislation

 NC AIG Program Standards

-The 2021 revised NC AIG Program Standards have been developed to serve as a statewide framework and guide LEAs to develop, coordinate, integrate NCDPI's Equity and Excellence Call to Action for Gifted Education, and implement thoughtful and comprehensive AIG programs.
+The 2024 revised NC AIG Program Standards have been developed to serve as a statewide framework and guide LEAs to develop, coordinate, integrate NCDPI's Equity and Excellence Call to Action for Gifted Education, and implement thoughtful and comprehensive AIG programs.
 These standards reflect Article 9B (N.C.G.S. § 115C-150.5-.08) and nationally-accepted best practices in gifted education.
-Furthermore, the AIG Program Standards help ensure that the needs of AIG students are met and the potential of AIG students is optimally developed.
+Furthermore, the NC AIG Program Standards help ensure that the needs of AIG students are met and the potential of AIG students is optimally developed.

 Related Legislation